luca-s/mpi-master-slave/README.rst

 What are the risks of choosing a master sleep time too big?
 If a slave finish its job it doesn't do anything until the master awakes and gives the slave a new task.
 So the ideal sleep time should be much greater than the master awake time but also much smaller than the average slave execution time.

+Anyway, please remember that there is nothing wrong with a Master that is computationally expensive, simply avoid calling "time.sleep(...)" so that the master makes use of all the computing power and then call mpiexec with "n=number of cores" and one core will be used constantly by the Master.

 Debugging